 It is important to remember that the max HR is closely linked to the efficiency of the heart.
 A strong heart does not need to beat as fast to expel the same amount of oxygen as a weaker heart.
 A blood system that is better supplied with oxygen by the heart has a higher resistance to effort.

-2. Four heart rate zones to analyze to evaluate the physical condition of a race horse
+2. Four heart rate zones to analyse to evaluate the physical condition of a race horse

 The heart rate depends on the activity of the horse.
 Thus, the heart rate of a horse during a work is totally different from that at rest.
 It can therefore be analyzed by dividing the exercise into different intensity zones: